Pure Substance in Chemistry – Definition and Examples

 DEFINITION OF PURE SUBSTANCE IN CHEMISTRY

-The basic definition of pure substance in chemistry is as follows:
+The definition of pure substance in chemistry is as follows:

-Pure substances are either elements or compounds.
-They contain the same kind of atoms or molecules and have a definite set of physical and chemical properties.
+Pure substances consist of only one type of element or compound.
+They contain identical atoms or molecules throughout and display consistent physical and chemical properties.

 Another definition of a pure substance is: